-At Our Lady & St Kenelm, we have designed our own curriculum, to make learning at OLSK really special.
-We will weave the new subject content and skills through all core & non-core subjects, to form our Creative Project Based Learning Curriculum.
-As a result, these strands will be woven together to form an exciting, innovative and relevant curriculum for our pupils.
+At Our Lady & St Kenelm, we designed our own curriculum, to make learning at OLSK really special.
+We weave the new subject content and skills through all core & non-core subjects, to form our Creative Project Based Learning Curriculum.
+As a result, these strands are woven together to form an exciting, innovative and relevant curriculum for our pupils.

 All our pupils have access to the full 2014 National Curriculum as it stands, differentiated to take into account individual learning needs.
 We organise learning into termly themes as part of our creative curriculum approach, designed to make learning stimulating, relevant and exciting for all.

 The new primary school curriculum came into force in September 2014 and details the subject content and skills for all the National Curriculum subjects.

 Our Lady & St Kenelm Curriculum

 Intent, Implementation &